boostorg/boost/more/getting_started.rst

    .. parsed-literal::

      $ c++ -I |root| example.cpp -o example **\\**
-        **-L~/boost/lib/ -lboost_regex-msvc-7.1-mt-d-1_34**
+        **-L~/boost/lib/ -lboost_regex-gcc-3.4-mt-d-1_34**

-   As you can see, this method is just as terse as method a. for one library; it *really* pays off when you're using multiple libraries from the same directory.
+   As you can see, this method is just as terse as method A for one library; it *really* pays off when you're using multiple libraries from the same directory.
+Note, however, that if you use this method with a library that has both static (``.a``) and dynamic (``.so``) builds, the system may choose one automatically for you unless you pass a special option such as ``-static`` on the command line.

 In both cases above, the bold text is what you'd add to `the command lines we explored earlier`__.